hydroclaus/hgs_grammar/README.md

 ## Release Notes

+### 2020-Oct-22
+I can't believe that we are in year four!
+I do enjoy seeing people using this!
+Unfortunately, there was some sort of download problem which I have fixed, hopefully.
+Please contact me / [raise an issue](https://github.com/hydroclaus/hgs_grammar/issues) when you see things misbehaving!
+Also, I'd be curious to hear from people using this with Visual Studio Code or Atom.

 ### 2017-Mar-02
 - preparation for HydroGeoSphere user meeting in Bayreuth
 - fix for problem definition at beginning for both Sublime Text and TextMate